-Powered by cutting edge AI tech, TOBi the chatbot is on its way to your My Vodafone app.
-We talk tech with Vodafone UK’s Head of Contact Transformation, Richard Clarke, ahead of its arrival…
+Powered by cutting edge AI tech, TOBi the chatbot has arrived and from this month (July 2017) he’ll also be able to help with the purchase of SIM only plans.
+We talk tech with Vodafone UK’s Head of Contact Transformation, Richard Clarke…

 With the rise and rise of messaging apps and AI virtual assistants, the way we interact is changing.
 It’s something Vodafone UK’s Head of Contact Transformation Richard Clarke knows all about, and it’s a major area of focus in our quest to serve you better.

 To find out more, we caught up with Richard about the UK–leading tech set to make your interactions with us easier.
-Meet TOBi the helpful chatbot – and part of My Vodafone’s new in-app messaging service – coming soon to a phone near you..!
+Meet TOBi the helpful chatbot, and My Vodafone’s brand new in-app messaging service, Message Us – coming soon to a phone near you..!

 Firstly, what is a chatbot?